Online Loans

 Do I need to be employed to get a loan in Canada?

-In any case, a lender is looking for proof that you will be able to pay them back.
-If you don’t have a regular job, you may have to apply for a lower sum.
-Self-employed individuals and those with temporary incomes or government subsidies can still apply for loans, but they must show evidence that they will be able to come up with enough money for their repayments.
+Self-employed individuals, those with temporary incomes, or those on government subsidies can still apply for loans, but they must show evidence that they will be able to make their repayments.

 How much money can I borrow online?

-If you have bad credit, you can still borrow money.
-However, lenders will usually loan you money only in the hundreds or low thousands, and the interest rates will be much higher.
+If you have bad credit, you can still borrow money via bad credit loans.
+Just remember that lenders will usually loan you less money than if you had good credit, and the interest rates charged will be higher.

 Elite Trusted Lenders